pgvector/pgvector/README.md

 CREATE INDEX ON items USING hnsw (embedding vector_l2_ops) WITH (m = 16, ef_construction = 64);
 ```

+A higher value of `ef_construction` provides better recall at the cost of index build time / insert speed.

 ### Query Options

 Specify the size of the dynamic candidate list for search (40 by default)